-When the LGPS benefit structure was reformed in 2014, transitional protections were applied to certain older members close to normal retirement age.
-It is therefore likely that the McCloud / Sargeant judgement will also apply to the scheme.
+When the LGPS benefit structure was reformed in 2014, transitional protections were also applied to certain older members close to normal retirement age.
+It is therefore likely that the McCloud / Sargeant judgement will also apply to the scheme, although no proposals regarding the actual remedy have been announced.